europace/kex-vorgang-update-api/README.md

 * The authenticated user has to be the Bearbeiter of the Vorgang.
 * The Datenkontext (TESTUMGEBUNG|ECHTGESCHAEFT) has to be allowed for the authenticated user.
 * The account check can only be used for vorgaenge with one antragsteller.
-* The vorgang must contain a IBAN in the kontoverbindung.
+* The vorgang must contain an IBAN in the kontoverbindung.

 ## Add Kommentare